Seat reservations

 You will receive an e-mail with your seat reservations within a few minutes.

-Interrail passengers are not required to (but can) buy seat reservations for travel in the UK.
-Seat reservations can be obtained online for all British rail providers from Great Western Railway.
+Seat reservations can be obtained online for all British rail providers from Great Western Railway as follows:

 • Create an account and login.